- What is cancer?

 You may find it helpful to talk about your treatment options with your doctors, family and friends.
 Ask questions and seek as much information as you feel you need.
 It is up to you as to how involved you want to be in making decisions about your treatment.

-Bowel cancer is the third most common cancer in Australia after non-melanoma skin cancer and prostate cancer, with more than 14,000 people diagnosed each year.
+Bowel cancer is the third most common cancer in Australia after non-melanoma skin cancer and prostate cancer, with 15, 151 people diagnosed in 2011.

 How is bowel cancer treated?